-McMahon, a Democrat, was the representative for Ohio's 3rd congressional district from 1879 to 1881.
+McMahon was the representative for Ohio’s 3rd congressional district and was a Democrat.
+He served from 1879 to 1881.

 From Dec 1875 to Mar 1881, McMahon missed 353 of 1,144 roll call votes, which is 30.9%.
 This is on par with the median of 27.1% among the lifetime records of representatives serving in Mar 1881.
 The chart below reports missed votes over time.